engin-karakurt/microbot-launcher-unix/README.md

 microbot-launcher-unix is a Linux & macOS Launcher for [Microbot](https://github.com/chsami/microbot)!

+## Features
+- Automatically downloads the latest non-nightly .jar file from GitHub releases & puts it into a /jars directory which gets created in the same folder as the launcher.
+Also deletes older versions and checks for newer ones.
+- Launches the .jar file for you

 ## How to use
 NOTE: Requires Java 11 (Just like Microbot)